-In general, with respect to founding partner interests, working partner interests or limited partnership unit holder interests that have not become exchangeable and that are held by terminated or bankrupt founding/working partners or terminated or bankrupt limited partnership unit holders, as the case may be, a portion of the redemption price, which we refer to as the "base amount," is to be paid within 90 days of redemption, with the remainder of the redemption price paid on each of the following four anniversaries.
-The base amount of BGC Holdings founding/working partner interests and BGC Holdings REU and RPU interests designated as Grant Units, High Distribution III Units and High Distribution IV Units will each at all times be zero.
-The base amount is calculated pursuant to a formula, and it reflects a larger percentage of the total redemption price for working partners who have been partners for a longer period in BGC Holdings.
-The portion of the redemption price that is to be paid to a terminated or bankrupt founding/working partner or terminated or bankrupt REU or RPU partner, as the case may be, on each of the four anniversaries following a redemption is conditioned on such partner not having engaged in a competitive activity or violated his or her partner obligations.
-In addition, redemption prices shall be adjusted in the case of legacy BGC Holdings units as described in the BGC Holdings limited partnership agreement.
+In general, with respect to founding partner interests, working partner interests or limited partnership unit holder interests that had not become exchangeable and that were held by terminated or bankrupt founding/working partners or terminated or bankrupt limited partnership unit holders, as the case may have been, a portion of the redemption price, which BGC Partners referred to as the "base amount," was to be paid within 90 days of redemption, with the remainder of the redemption price paid on each of the following four anniversaries.
+The base amount of BGC Holdings founding/working partner interests and BGC Holdings REU and RPU interests designated as Grant Units, High Distribution III Units and High Distribution IV Units would each at all times be zero.
+The base amount was calculated pursuant to a formula, and it reflected a larger percentage of the total redemption price for working partners who were partners for a longer period in BGC Holdings.
+The portion of the redemption price that was to be paid to a terminated or bankrupt founding/working partner or terminated or bankrupt REU or RPU partner, as the case may have been, on each of the four anniversaries following a redemption was conditioned on such partner not having engaged in a Competitive Activity or violated his or her partner obligations.
+In addition, redemption prices would have been adjusted in the case of legacy BGC Holdings units as described in the BGC Holdings limited partnership agreement.

-The general partner of BGC Holdings may also withhold each founding/working partner or limited partner unit holder's, as the case may be, share of distributions attributable to income and loss with respect to selected extraordinary transactions, such as the disposition directly or indirectly of partnership assets outside the ordinary course of business.
-With respect to terminated or bankrupt founding/working partners or terminated or bankrupt REU or RPU interests, as the case may be, such partner whose limited partnership interests in BGC Holdings are redeemed will receive payments reflecting these extraordinary items only to the extent that such partner's right to receive these payments has vested (with 30% vesting on the third anniversary of the applicable event or, if later, the date of acquisition of interests in BGC Holdings and the remainder vesting ratably over a seven year vesting schedule, provided that the BGC Holdings general partner may, in its sole and absolute discretion, accelerate the vesting of such amounts), with payments made on each of the first five anniversaries of the redemption of such limited partner interests.
-These payments are conditioned on such partner not violating his or her partner obligations or engaging in any competitive activity, prior to the date such payments are completed and are subject to prepayment at the sole and absolute discretion of the BGC Holdings general partner at any time.
-Any amounts that are withheld from distribution and forfeited by such partners will be distributed to Cantor in respect of its BGC Holdings limited partnership interests.
-In addition, such payments shall be adjusted in the case of legacy BGC Holdings units as described in the BGC Holdings limited partnership agreement.
+The general partner of BGC Holdings may have also withheld each founding/working partner or limited partner unit holder's, as the case may have been, share of distributions attributable to income and loss with respect to selected extraordinary transactions, such as the disposition directly or indirectly of partnership assets outside the ordinary course of business.
+With respect to terminated or bankrupt founding/working partners or terminated or bankrupt REU or RPU interests, as the case may have been, such partner whose limited partnership interests in BGC Holdings were redeemed would receive payments reflecting these extraordinary items only to the extent that such partner's right to receive these payments had vested (with 30% vesting on the third anniversary of the applicable event or, if later, the date of acquisition of interests in BGC Holdings and the remainder vesting ratably over a seven year vesting schedule, provided that the BGC Holdings general partner may have, in its sole and absolute discretion, accelerated the vesting of such amounts), with payments made on each of the first five anniversaries of the redemption of such limited partner interests.
+These payments were conditioned on such partner not violating his or her partner obligations or engaging in any Competitive Activity, prior to the date such payments were completed and were subject to prepayment at the sole and absolute discretion of the BGC Holdings general partner at any time.
+Any amounts that were withheld from distribution and forfeited by such partners would be distributed to Cantor in respect of its BGC Holdings limited partnership interests.
+In addition, such payments would have been adjusted in the case of legacy BGC Holdings units as described in the BGC Holdings limited partnership agreement.